skgithub14/AC215_KKST/README.md

 Before running, add the GCP bucket authorization file into the `secrets` folder in the parent directory, and name the file as `bucket-reader.json`.

-Change directory back to this folder, run `sh docker-shell.sh` to build and start the container, and then run `uvicorn_server` to start the API server at `localhost:9000`.
+Change directory back to this folder, run `sh docker-shell.sh` or `docker-shell.bat` to build and start the container, and then run `uvicorn_server` to start the API server at `localhost:9000`.

 Upon startup, it executes the function in `api/download_model.py` to scrape tokenizer and model weights from the GCP bucket into the **persistent-folder** in the parent directory.